GaurangTandon/gaurangtandon.github.io/_posts/2024-04-15-easy-review.md

 ### Explain alternative solutions for the same issue

 The reviewer is also a subject matter expert just like you.
 They're likely to think of other solutions to the same issue.
 If you have also thought about them, you should make that clear in the changeset.
-Specifically: what solutions did you implement and why did they fall short of the proposed solution?
+Specifically: which other solutions did you implement, and why did they fall short of the proposed solution?

-Without your explanation, the reviewer will just be confused: _Why didn't we implement solution X which seems much simpler?_.
+Without your explanation, the reviewer will just be confused: _Why didn't we implement solution X which appears much simpler?_

 ### Add tests

 Tests help the reviewer understand how a given bug manifests in practice.
-Tests also give the reviewer confidence that your implementation fixes the bug.
-Finally, tests clarify your thought process, because they describe all the instances that you consider relevant for the changeset.
+Tests also give the reviewer confidence that your implementation does fix that bug.
+Finally, tests clarify your thought process, because they describe all the instances that you consider relevant to the bug.
 This allows the reviewer to suggest any new instance which should also be tested in this changeset.

 ## Conclusion

 I hope you found the blog post useful.
+Feel free to reach out to me to continue the discussion.